 The Zen of Retirement

 Just got back from a week of great diving in Cayman Brac.
-A seemingly odd topic for a photography blog; but there is a method that I hope will makes sense.
+A seemingly odd topic for a photography blog; but there is a method that I hope will make sense.

 Buoyancy is the great equalizer in SCUBA.
 Weightlessness (neutral buoyancy) in water, while laden with heavy gear, is the ultimate goal.
 I have seen overweight divers, divers with injuries and disabilities, and older divers become soaring birds… or more appropriately, perfectly balanced fish.
 There are some tricks to learning good buoyancy.
 Some divers get the hang of it very quickly; others always remain clumsy, heavy, and off balance underwater.
 There is often an “ah ha moment”.
 And, like all skills, it requires practice, patience, and repetition.
 Good buoyancy is the gateway to many other important aspects of diving like minimal air consumption, streamlined posture, preserving delicate sea life by staying off the bottom, situational awareness, good buddy skills, and an enhanced overall experience.
 It is when diving becomes meditative.
 I have good buoyancy, under most circumstances.